yserota/redoculous/openapi/info-description.md

 # Introduction

-This API definition is intended to to be a good starting point for describing your API in
+This API definition is intended to be a good starting point for describing your API in

 [OpenAPI/Swagger